 The FIFA Club Protection Programme (CPP) is an insurance policy covering the injury risk of national team players.
 Players, who are exclusively trained and paid for by the clubs, need to be insured for national team matches by the event organisers in case of disablement.
 The CPP ensures that FIFA provides compensation for the losses encountered by the club (player salary) during the period that the player is unavailable for his respective club.

-The Club Protection Programme first came into effect, at UEFA's expense, for the start of the UEFA EURO 2012 in Poland/Ukraine (covering the injury risk of players released by European clubs only).
-Following the approval by the FIFA Congress in Budapest in May 2012, the Club Protection Program was applied by FIFA under the same conditions worldwide.
-It covers all clubs that release players for A-national team matches listed on the International Match Calendar, including the Olympic Games.
+The Club Protection Programme for the start of UEFA EURO 2012 in Poland/Ukraine (covering the injury risk of players released by European clubs only).
+Following the approval by the FIFA Congress in Budapest in May 2012, the Club Protection Programme was applied by FIFA under the same conditions worldwide.
+It covers all clubs that release players for men’s and women’s A-national team matches listed on the International Match Calendar, including the Olympic Games.

-The Club Protection Program provides compensation for clubs in the event that national A-team players participating for their national association suffer a temporary total disablement (TTD) as a result of bodily injuries caused by an accident.
+The Club Protection Programme provides compensation for clubs in the event that national A-team players participating for their National Association suffer a temporary total disablement (TTD) as a result of bodily injuries caused by an accident.
 It does not however provide any compensation for sickness; cover permanent total disablement or death, or any costs of medical treatment.

-All matches between two national A-teams played on the dates of the FIFA International Match Calendar, or on dates covered by the respective release period for such matches, are covered.
-It is to be highlighted that the players are protected during the whole release period whilst under the control of the national association, including: whenever they are playing, practicing, training, involved in training matches, travelling, or during any time they are absent.
+All matches between two men’s / women’s national A-teams played on the dates of the FIFA International Match Calendar, or on dates covered by the respective release period for such matches, are covered.
+It is to be highlighted that the players are protected during the whole release period whilst under the control of the national association, including whenever they are playing, practising, training, involved in training matches, travelling, or during any time they are absent.

 Players with injuries that already exist (i.e. injuries for which a player is receiving specific medical treatment when joining the A-national team for duty) are not insured for this part of the body.
 However, an exception to the rule exists for the Confederations' final tournaments: should an injured player be called up for a final tournament, the injury is covered if the national team doctor and the club doctor both agree in writing and prove through medical documentation that the player has finished his treatment and is able to resume his activity.